 According to the piece, “One major city initiative would be transforming the nighttime winter shelter on the West Side into a year-round, 24-hour shelter for men, women and children.
 Keller said this would be a temporary fix until the city had the money to build shelters in the city.”

-Heading Home will also be working with the City in the creation of the new Downtown Public Safety District and has recently launched a new street outreach engagement program that focuses on individuals experiencing homelessness who are the highest utilizers of emergency services.
+Heading Home will also be working with the City in the creation of the new Downtown Public Safety District and has recently launched a new street outreach program that focuses on individuals experiencing homelessness who are the highest utilizers of emergency services.

 The City of Albuquerque’s new plan continues a long history of collaboration with Heading Home and other service partners invested in evidence-based approaches to helping those most in need in our community.
+We look forward to building on this strategic and successful partnership.